lxsmnsyc/dismantle/docs/configuration.md

     /**
      * Array of defined directives
      */
-    directives: [
+    definitions: [
+      /**
+       * An example of a block directive
+       */
       {
-        // Value of the directive
-        value: 'use server',
+        type: 'block-directive',
         /**
+         * Value of the directive
+         */
+        directive: 'use server',
+        /**
          * Which function to import and call
          * to handle the newly produced function
          *
-         * This function is called at top-level
+         * This function is called in entry files
-         * and as a module side-effect.
+         * for registration.
          */
         target: {
           /**